Temporal Graph Classes: A View Through Temporal Separators: Conclusion

 \section{Conclusion}

-We studied the problem \nonstrproblem{} on different temporal graph classes---with structural and temporal restrictions on temporal graph models.
+We studied \nonstrproblem{} on different temporal graph classes---with structural and temporal restrictions on temporal graph models.
 We proved \nonstrproblem{} to remain~\NP{}-complete on the majority of the considered classes of restricted temporal graphs.
-Polynomial-time solvability is achieved for temporal graphs where the underlying graph has bounded treewidth, on single-peaked temporal graphs, temporal graphs with many periods, and temporal graphs where each layer is a unit interval graph with respect to the same vertex ordering.
+Polynomial-time solvability was achieved for temporal graphs where the underlying graph has bounded treewidth, on grounded temporal graphs, temporal graphs with many periods, and temporal graphs where each layer is a unit interval graph with respect to the same vertex ordering.

-Our results call into question to which extent currently in the literature considered notions of temporal graph classes address the features of temporal graphs and hence impose useful restrictions on temporal graphs.
-For instance, the introduced class of~\outempinterval{}s is more restrictive than just requiring the layers to fall into a specific graphs class; however, also this notion does not capture temporal aspects.
+Our results exemplify that many notions of temporal graph classes that are currently considered in the literature do not impose useful restrictions on temporal graphs when dealing with separation problems.
+We introduced the class of~\outempinterval{}s which is more restrictive than just requiring the layers to fall into a specific graphs class.
+However, also this notion does not capture temporal aspects (that is, it is invariant under reordering of layers).
+We defined a distance measure for \utempinterval{} to \outempinterval{}, the \emph{shuffle number} of a \utempinterval{}, and showed that this is a useful restriction for \nonstrproblem{}.
 Exploring further, more sophisticated structural restrictions of temporal graphs, whose definitions may rely on global properties and on temporal aspects, is of particular interest when asking for computationally tractable cases of~\nonstrproblem{}.